 + PRO: Robust job market

-China is the world’s second-largest economy, just behind the US, and therefore offers plenty of job opportunities for skilled expats in a range of sectors, including teaching English as a foreign language, finance, manufacturing and human resources.
+China is the world’s second-largest economy, just behind the US, and therefore offers plenty of job opportunities for skilled professionals in various sectors, including teaching English as a foreign language, finance, manufacturing and human resources.

 + PRO: High expat salaries

-Expats working in China will enjoy an excellent quality of life and with some careful budgeting, may even be able to put some money away for a rainy day, thanks to the profitable employment packages on offer.
-That said, expat packages may not be as lucrative as they once were, but costs such as housing, airfare, health insurance and some tax payments are still offered by some employers.
+If you're working in China, you will enjoy an excellent quality of life and with some careful budgeting, may even be able to put some money away for a rainy day, thanks to the lucrative employment packages on offer.
+That said, expat packages may not be as profitable as they once were, but costs such as housing, airfare, health insurance and some tax payments are still offered by some employers.

 - CON: Complicated work permit application processes

-Chinese work permit application processes are infamously difficult to navigate as each city has its own immigration and labour processes.
-Fortunately, employers take care of the bulk of the administration, but expats will typically need to undergo a medical examination and live in the same city as the sponsoring company to secure a Z visa.
+Chinese work permit application processes are infamously difficult to navigate, as each city has its own immigration and labour processes.
+Fortunately, employers take care of the bulk of the administration.
+Still, you will typically need to undergo a medical examination and live in the same city as the sponsoring company to secure a Z visa.

 Healthcare in China